How to Use ‘fsck’ to Repair File System Errors in Linux

 # reboot

 During the boot, hold down the shift key so that the grub menu is shown.
-Select the “Advanced options”.
+Select “Advanced options”.

 Grub Advance Options